WrathofBhuvan11/EDGE-Based-CGRA/README.md

 ## CGRA Project
 ### Introduction
 A Coarse-Grained Reconfigurable Array (CGRA) is a versatile hardware architecture designed to accelerate compute-intensive applications by leveraging parallelism.
 It consists of an array of processing elements (PEs) that can be dynamically or statically reconfigured to perform various computations, offering a balance between the flexibility of software and the performance of dedicated hardware.
-This project implements a CGRA to explore its potential in high-performance, energy-efficient computing for applications such as digital signal processing, machine learning, and multimedia processing.
+This project implements a CGRA to explore its potential in high-performance, energy-efficient computing for applications such as future robotics inference, digital signal processing, machine learning, and multimedia processing.

 ### Microarchitecture
 The microarchitecture of this CGRA project is designed to be modular and configurable, enabling flexibility for various computational tasks.
 The key components include: